microsoft/ivy/language.md

 environment calls an action, it waits for the action to complete before issuing another call.
 Put another way, IVy actions appear to execute in zero time.
-At first blush, it might seem that this eliminates the possiblity of concurrency.
+At first blush, it might seem that this eliminates the possibility of concurrency.
 In fact, the synchronous hypothesis is intended to make the implementation of concurrent and distributed systems simpler.
 The key idea is that only the *appearance* of synchronicity is required.
 In practice actions can